Hearing in Governor Justice’s residency case could lead to the State Supreme Court

 CHARLESTON, W.Va.
-(WOWK)- On Wednesday another hearing was held in Governor Jim Justice’s residency case.
+(WOWK) – On Wednesday, August 21, 2019, another hearing was held in Governor Jim Justice’s residency case.
 Ultimately, Judge Charlie King will need to decide if the State Supreme Court can weigh in on the case.

 Isaac Sponaugle, a state delegate is acting as a private citizen as the plaintiff in the case.
 Sponaugle claims the Governor is violating the state constitution by not residing in the seat of the government.